Couple discovers what appears to be a ‘globster’ on the Oregon coast - NewsBreak

 “It just didn’t look anything like what I’ve ever seen.
 It looked more stringy and it almost looked like it had been a large squid or something,” he said.

 The thing was the size of a pickup truck.
-It reeked of decomposing mammal, and it was covered in what appeared to be long, white hair.VIDEO: Bright fireball reported across the Pacific Northwest
+It reeked of decomposing mammal, and it was covered in what appeared to be long, white hair.3 separate shooting incidents in Wasco pose no credible threats to schools, events: KCSO

 Tegner rushed back to town to bring his girlfriend, Merica Lynn, out to see what he’d found.
 She was just as shocked and had no idea what she was looking at.